reiserm/midtools/docs/source/tasks.rst

 * Characterize the measurements and search for an effect of the varied focal size.
 * Prepare your results in maximum 4 figures for a breakout session on Tuesday.
+* Think about additional data you need in the HDF5-file for our beamtime.

 As always, use Slack if you need more information or have questions.